tsupplis/zxcc-htc/README.md

     Remember to fflush() or fseek() between a read and a write.
     This code is experimental.

+CP/M 3 compatible error system

+    exit(0) and _exit(0) set the CP/M 3 error code to 0.
+    exit(n) and _exit(n) for non-zero n set the error code to 0xFF00 | (n&0x7F).

+    The practical upshot is that exit(0) translates as "OK"; other values translate as "error".
+You can use this in conjunction with CP/M 3's SUBMIT features.
+If the next command in a .SUB file is preceded by a : character, it will be ignored:

+        CPROG
+        :OTHER

+    will only execute OTHER if CPROG exited with the value 0.

 PIPEMGR support (CP/M 3)

     Programs automatically check for PIPEMGR when they load, and if it